 I am a UMP member and am concerned with how UMP handled a claim or other issue.
 What can I do about it?

-We suggest you try calling first.
 Many issues can be resolved over the phone.
 If you would like to send a written appeal, see “How to submit an appeal” below.

 Generally, an appeal is when you think the plan paid less for a claim than it should have, or didn’t cover a service you think it should have.
 Complaints (or grievances) are about quality of service (such as UMP Customer Service, or how you were treated by a provider).

 If you can’t determine if your issue is a complaint or appeal, do your best to explain the issue in your letter and send to the appropriate place as listed under “Where do I send an appeal or complaint?” below.

 Appeals are subject to strict deadlines (see "How do I submit an appeal?" below).
 While it's a good idea to submit a complaint as soon as possible, there isn't a formal deadline to do so.

 Why does it matter if it’s an appeal or not?